 Welcome to The Gravestone Project, a collaborative digital humanities endeavor that seeks to collect and explore data related to eighteenth- and nineteenth-century graveyard cultures in the United Kingdom (including colonial Britain) and the United States, with a special focus on the connections between graveyards and the literature of the eighteenth and nineteenth centuries.

-At present (spring 2016) we are in the process of editing the first edition of Grave Notes, which will contain short scholarly essays on a range of topics related to eighteenth- and nineteenth-century graveyard cultures.
+We have just published the first edition of Grave Notes, which contains short scholarly essays on a range of topics related to eighteenth- and nineteenth-century graveyard cultures.
 If you would like to submit an abstract to be considered for inclusion in our second issue, please see our Call for Contributions, which is located on the Grave Notes page, and contact Chris Washington (email@example.com) for more information.

 Our broader goals include